-15.3.1 Creating a New Image
+16.3.1 Creating a New Image

-To create a new image, select $File \rightarrow New$ or press Ctrl + N. This opens a dialog in which to make settings for the new image.
+To create a new image, select File > New or press Ctrl + N. This opens a dialog in which to make settings for the new image.
 If desired, select a predefined setting called a Template.
-To create a custom template, select $File \rightarrow Dialogs \rightarrow Templates$ and use the controls offered by the window that opens.
+To create a custom template, select File > Dialogs > Templates and use the controls offered by the window that opens.

 In the Image Size section, set the size of the image to create in pixels or another unit.
 Click the unit to select another unit from the list of available units.
-The ratio between pixels and a unit is set in Resolution, which appears when the Advanced Options section is open.
+The ratio between pixels and a unit is set in Resolution, which appears when the Advanced Options section is opened.
 A resolution of 72 pixels per inch corresponds to common screen display.
 It is sufficient for Web page graphics.
 A higher resolution should be used for images to print.
 For most printers, a resolution of 300 pixels per inch results in an acceptable quality.

 In Colorspace, select whether the image should be in color (RGB) or Grayscale.
-Select the Fill Type for the new image.
-Foreground Color and Background Color use the colors selected in the toolbox.
-White uses a white background in the image.
-Transparent creates a clear image.
+For detailed information about image types, see Abschnitt 16.5.7, "Image Modes" (S. 230).
+In Fill With select the color the image is filled with.
+You can choose between Foreground Color and Background Color set in the toolbox, White or Transparency for a transparent image.
 Transparency is represented by a gray checkerboard pattern.
 Enter a comment for the new image in Comment.